neontuna/neontuna.com/_posts/2017-09-11-pinballer.md

 tags: javascript vuejs developer
 ---

 Pinball, like most competitive games, has a heaping of stats.
 Arcades/barcades host tournaments and league play.
-Our local barcade, [Abari][1], wanted to post standings for their tournaments online.
+Our local barcade [Abari][1] wanted to post standings for their tournaments online.
 They use [Matchplay.events][2] which exposes a pretty robust [API][3].
 At first we just needed something basic that that hit the "Standings" endpoint of Matchplay and enumerated the players name and rank.

 I've been doing a lot of work with [VueJS][4] recently.
 The framework makes creating a nice table from an API response a breeze.